Childminding allows you to work from your own home to provide care and learning opportunities for other people's children.

 - be registered by Ofsted (£35.00 payable to Ofsted)

-- be registered to care for up to six children, including your own under eight year olds, depending on the size of your house.
+- be registered to care for up to six children.
+This includes your own under eight year olds, depending on the size of your house.

 Government grants of between £500 and £1,000 are currently available for childminder business start-ups.
 You need to complete the whole registration process before you can apply.
 See https://www.childcarebusinessgrants.com/ for more details.